 The yogi and his loincloth

-While working on the dishwasher I couldn’t stop thinking about a short story which I like a lot.
+While working on the dishwasher, I couldn’t stop thinking about a short story that I like a lot.
 It’s a short story about simplicity.

 In a nutshell: There’s this poor yogi who owns nothing more than a loincloth and a begging bowl.
-He spends his days meditating in the sun and while he’s poor, he’s a happy and focused man.
+He spends his days meditating in the sun, and while he’s poor, he’s a happy and focused man.
 One day he decides to get a second loincloth so he can be more efficient.
-Normally he has to wait for the loincloth to dry after washing, but with two of them, he can keep meditating.
+He usually has to wait for the loincloth to dry after washing, but with two of them, he can keep meditating.

-He gets the second loincloth only to find out that if he really wants to be efficient he needs someone to wash the loincloth and so he finds a misses.
+He gets the second loincloth only to find out that if he wants to be efficient, he needs someone to wash the loincloth and so he finds a misses.
 Problem solved, but the misses is feeling lonely and wants a cat.
-A cat is cool but not as cool as a kid and so nine months later a toddler is running around.
-To feed the Brady Bunch they get a cow for the milk and all.
+A cat is cool but not as cool as a kid, and so nine months later, a toddler is running around.
+To feed the Brady Bunch, they get a cow for the milk and all.